RallyRonnie/super-task-board/README.md

 ** If a scheduled story/defect belongs to the filtered user, show it and all of its tasks/child defects

 * When a story is set to accepted, it goes to the rightmost column and the tasks disappear.
+* **CAUTION**: when choosing a field for the columns that allows a null value, if you choose NOT to display the empty column, then any tasks/defects that have no value in that column *will be changed to have the first column's value*.

 ## Development Notes